rx-angular/rx-angular/libs/rxjs-state/README.md

-# xxrxjs-state
+# rxjs-state

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test xxrxjs-state` to execute the unit tests.
+Run `nx test rxjs-state` to execute the unit tests.